 Students & Volunteers

-For all its assignments, the Knowledge Centre can count on an enthusiastic team of volunteers on a daily basis.
+For all its assignments, the Research Centre can count on an enthusiastic team of volunteers on a daily basis.
 They contribute in various ways to all possible aspects of the museum's operation.
 From supervising one part of the day to eternal monastic work: volunteering in the In Flanders Fields Museum, according to your own interests or skills, is a fascinating challenge!

-Students from home and abroad can do an internship or work experience at the Knowledge Centre for a long or shorter period of time.
+Students from home and abroad can do an internship or work experience at the Research Centre for a long or shorter period of time.
 They are involved or engaged in all aspects of its operation: ongoing research projects, inventory assignments, setting up temporary exhibitions and assignments in the context of educational or public activities.